SamPardoe/SamPardoe/README.md

-Sam Pardoe
+## Sam Pardoe

--student
+ - First year student at University of Southampton
+ - Languages:
+ -   Python

--learning Python and C#
+ -   C#
+ -   Bash

 <!---
 SamPardoe/SamPardoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.